 Hence, be sure to keep this article bookmarked and come back every few months to see what new and exciting dishes we’ve added.

 Let’s get up and running with a rich, creamy dip from Greek cuisine, which is one of the country’s favorite dishes on any mezze platter.

-Tirokafteri is a dip of tangy feta cheese, or sometimes other soft, white cheeses, blended with one or both of chili and bell pepper, for a dose of heat and a little sweetness, Greek yogurt, for the dip’s thick, creamy consistency, and herbal notes from olive oil.
+Tirokafteri is a dip of tangy feta cheese, or sometimes other soft, white cheeses, blended with one or both of chili and bell pepper (for a dose of heat and a little sweetness), Greek yogurt (for the dip’s thick, creamy consistency), and olive oil.

 Once roasted, the flesh of the eggplant is scooped out and mixed with earthy tahini, zesty lemon juice, and herby extra-virgin olive oil, with additional ingredients and seasonings such as garlic and salt.

-With origins deeply rooted in Syrian cuisine, and huge prominence in cuisines throughout Levant, the Middle East, and the Eastern Mediterranean, muhammara promises to bring a true firework of flavors to your spread, unlike any other dish.
+With origins deeply rooted in Syrian cuisine and huge prominence in cuisines throughout the Levant, the Middle East, and the Eastern Mediterranean, muhammara promises to bring a firework of flavors to your spread, unlike any other dish.

 This lusciously thick spread not only brings decadence to the table with its deep red color, but also a luxuriously unique flavor profile, combining an array of ground and/or roasted ingredients, including walnuts, pomegranate molasses, red peppers, breadcrumbs, and garlic.

 The result is a dip with a rich flavor profile, bringing sweet, nutty, herby, and spicy notes to the palate, with a creamy, slightly speckled consistency because of all the ground-up ingredients.

 Muhammara is a must-have for any Middle Eastern mezze and can be enjoyed as a dip for plenty of types of bread or used as a side for grilled meats, roasted vegetables, and salads.Muhammara Dip